ad-m/python-anticaptcha/README.rst

     proxy = Proxy.parse_url("socks5://123.123.123.123:9190")

 We recommend entering IP-based access control for incoming addresses to proxy.
-Required IP address is:
+IP address required by `Anticaptcha.com`_ is:

 .. code::